Grundorf

-Grundorf Corporation is an American loudspeaker manufacturer / road case company headquartered in Council Bluffs, Iowa, USA.
+Grundorf Corporation is an American loudspeaker manufacturer / road case company headquartered in Council Bluffs, Iowa, US.

 History

 Grundorf Corporation was formed in 1984 to manufacture and repair audio equipment for regional and touring musicians.
 As the business grew, audio companies such as Celestion began using Grundorf to design and build their systems.

 As Grundorf continued its focus on Protective Case sales, a growing demand from touring groups like Mannheim Steamroller for sophisticated, application-specific audio systems kept the company occupied.

-Eventually, two complementary divisions were formed: Grund Audio Design and Grundorf Case & Accessory.
+Eventually, two complementary divisions were formed: Grund Audio Design and Grundorf Case and Accessory.